flipxcrsp/Stakeholder-Mapper/README.md

 ## The Problem

 Enterprise deals are won or lost in the buying committee — not in a single conversation.
-Most CRMs track *contacts*, but they don't help you understand the **relationships**, **influence**, and **sentiment** that determine whether a deal closes.
+Most CRMs track *contacts*, but they don't help you understand the **relationships**, **influence**, & **sentiment** that determine whether a deal closes.

 Sales teams often discover too late that:
 - They never found the Economic Buyer